How to build CI/CD pipelines on the Esper console

 Clicking that button will fire up the pipeline wizard.
 Give your pipeline a name, then click next to define which devices to push the update to.
 Finally, click Continue > Run to push the update to the selected devices.

-If you’re interested in learning more, have questions, or just want to chat about how Esper can help your device fleet, drop us a line.
+If you’re interested in learning more, have questions (check out our Help Center), or just want to chat about how Esper can help your device fleet, drop us a line.